2020 TOYOTA 4Runner

 Frequently Asked Questions

-Are there any recalls for the 2020 TOYOTA 4Runner?
+Are there any common issues reported by owners of the 2020 Toyota 4Runner?

 🧭What This Means for You